Updated December 2023

 We may process data using legitimate interest where the candidate has either voluntarily provided their personal information directly to us or has applied to one of our jobs on a job board such as Irish Jobs.
 Where we use legitimate interest as a legal ground for processing, we consider that our processing is in line with candidate expectations and that there is a balance between our interests and those of candidates.
 Candidates may object to any processing undertaken on the grounds of legitimate interest at any time.

-From the 25th of May 2018, where candidates have forwarded their CVs to Collins McNicholas to assist them in finding employment, Collins McNicholas will begin an initial process which could take up to 12 months.
+Where candidates have forwarded their CVs to Collins McNicholas to assist them in finding employment, Collins McNicholas will begin an initial process which could take up to 12 months.
 We consider it in our legitimate interest to retain the personal data for such a period as well as in the interest of the candidate who has sought our assistance in meeting their employment ambitions.
 Where such a candidate has recorded their specific consent with us in accordance with the company’s Privacy Statement, a longer 5-year retention period will apply.

 This retention period is based on our experience that, having engaged with us on employment options, individuals are open to considering new opportunities within that timeframe.
 Each individual has the right to withdraw their consent and have their personal information erased at any time.

-Candidates that existed on our database prior to the application of the regulation in May 2018, will remain on our database for the 5-year retention period unless they request to be removed.
 The GDPR states that we may process personal data “if necessary for the purposes of the legitimate interest pursued by the controller”, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data”.
 We may use legitimate interest where we do not have GDPR consent.
 We have assessed the scenarios where we use legitimate interest as a legal ground for processing and we consider our processing is in line with candidate expectations and that there is a balance between our interests and those of candidates.

 Right of access – you have the right to request a copy of the information that we hold about you in accordance with Section 86 of the Data Protection Act 2018